-Many people have heard of ACEs – adverse childhood experiences.
+Many people have heard of ACE—adverse childhood experiences.
 Having just one ACE is associated with worse health in adulthood.
-But how can beneficial, or advantageous, childhood experiences (AKA: counter-ACEs) lead to better health in adulthood?
+But how can beneficial or advantageous childhood experiences (AKA: counter-ACEs) lead to better health in adulthood?
 Counter-ACEs measure positive family functioning, emotional and physical safety, and external supports during childhood.
 They may help to build resilience in the face of ACEs, but also are likely health promoting regardless of one’s ACE score.
-The purpose of this study is to develop a counter-ACE measure (modified from the Benevolent Childhood Experiences scale) and examine how counter-ACEs are associated with adult physical and mental health behaviors and outcomes.
+Our collaborative is investigating the effects of ACEs and counter-ACEs on lifelong wellbeing in a variety of communities.

 Our Collaborative has an especial interest in the intersection of families and mental health.
 For example, the strength of the parent-child relationship may affect the development of depressive symptoms while mental and cognitive health may affect how a mother or father parents.

 Families and Disease

 COVID-19 has affected families throughout the world.
 The effects of the COVID-19 pandemic and social distancing measures affect families in different ways, for better or worse.
 The health of families may also affect how families respond to the crisis.
 Our current research is examining COVID-19 and family health both short-term and long-term.
 Additionally, we are examining family-level approaches to vaccine hesitancy.